-CAD I
+CAD 056 CAD I

 Basic Theory of CAD.
 Student will learn to use a Computer Aided Drafting system to create simple to moderately complex technical drawings.
-(Repeatable 1 Time)
+(Repeatable 1 Time) Course Level Fee 2 (2 credits, 1 Lecture,

-CAD 057 CAD II
+CAD II

 This course is a continuation of CAD I (CAD 056).
 Such subjects as Symbol Libraries, Block Attributes, 3 D Design and Solid Modeling.
-Course Level Fee 3 (3 credits, 1 Lecture, 4 Lab/Lab-Discussion)